LaunchCode-Education-Archived/skills-front-end/assignments/ajaxson-5/README.md

 ```
 which uses jQuery to search the DOM for our form (by querying for an element whose `id` is `"form-gif-request"`), and then attaches, to that form's `submit` event, a "callback" function named `fetchAndDisplayGif`, which we have defined elsewhere in the file.
 The result is that whenever the form is submitted, our `fetchAndDisplayGif` function will be invoked.

-The above line is, itself, inside of another callback, an annonymous function that we pass to jQuery's `document.ready()` function.
+The above line is, itself, inside of another callback, an anonymous function that we pass to jQuery's `document.ready()` function.
 This ensures that we do not execute that line until the HTML document has finished loading and is "ready" (because if we don't wait, then this code might execute before the `<form>` has loaded, in which case our `$("#form-gif-request")` query will fail to find anything).

 Let's continue on to the `fetchAndDisplayGif()` function.
 This is where you will do all your work.
 You will see a handful of TODOs sprinkled throughout the body of this function.
-The code that is in there currently provides a skeleton for the following gameplan:
+The code that is in there currently provides a skeleton for the following game plan:

 1. query the DOM to figure out what the user typed
-2. make an ajax request
+2. make an AJAX request
 3. when the request comes back, modify the DOM so that the new GIF is shown.

 To make the AJAX request, we use jQuery's `ajax()` function.
 In some of the CS50 examples so far, you might have seen David Malan and co. using a similar jQuery function called `getJson()`.
 Both functions do the exact same thing.
 The only difference is that `ajax()` lets you customize a little more (with the downside of being a little more complicated).
 But it's actually not so bad.
 The gist is that we are calling the `ajax()` function and passing it a big object to specify all the settings we want to configure: